severinbeauvais/CodeChallenge8-repo2/API/README.md

 });
 ```

-This code will stand in for the swagger-tools router, and help build the objects that swagger-tools magically generates when HTTP calls go through it's router.
+The above code will stand in for the swagger-tools router, and help build the objects that swagger-tools magically generates when HTTP calls go through it's router.
 The above code will send an object like below to the `api/controllers/feature.js` controller `protectedGet` function as the first parameter (typically called `args`).

 ```javascript
 {